graduateclimateconference/graduateclimateconference.github.io/sponsors.md

 ---

 ## We thank our generous sponsors for their support of the GCC!
-Please note: We are still editing this page as we continue to recieve new sponsorships for this year's GCC.
+We are still editing this page as we continue to recieve new sponsorships for this year's GCC.
 Please check back for updates!

 <style>
 * {